Exposure to electromagnetic fields and heart rate variability

 Studies have shown that heart rate variability varies among individuals based on the left ventricular size (inherited trait), level of fitness, body position, temperature, humidity, altitude, mood, hormonal status, drugs and stimulants, gender and age.

-The relationship between VFC and electromagnetic fields
+The relationship between HRV and electromagnetic fields

 As we have previously mentioned, our body is powered by an endless number of chemical and organic reactions that originate from an electrical impulse; And this is especially important when we talk about the heart, an organ that generates its own electric fields and whose well-being can also be measured by the state of its electrical activity (electrocardiogram).